In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 On the western side of Kunming, Western Hills (Xishan) is a majestic mountain overlooking Dianchi Lake.
 This iconic mountain is dotted with historical sites, including Dragon Gate, which offers a panoramic view of the capital.
 Other notable attractions include Huating Temple, known for its impressive Bell Tower, Mahavira Hall, and the ethereal Sanqing Pavilion.

-To reach Dragon Gate, you can take a cable car or subway Line 3 that will take you to the mountain’s base.
+To reach Dragon Gate, you can take a cable car or the subway Line 3, which will take you to the mountain’s base.
 Alternatively, you can hike one of the many routes available.
 Don’t forget to visit the Art Gallery next to the cable car entrance.

 Day 2 in Kunming